day8/re-frame/README.md

 All the functions you write are pure, so the pieces of your app can be described, understood and tested independently.

-Despite its simplicity, re-frame is impressively buzzword compliant:  it has FRP-nature, unidirectional data flow, pristinely pure functions, conveyor belts, statecharts and claims an immaculate hammock conception.
+Despite its simplicity, re-frame is impressively buzzword compliant:  it has FRP-nature, unidirectional data flow, pristinely pure functions, conveyor belts, statechart-friendliness and claims an immaculate hammock conception.

 ### Client Side Bias